hikawi/hide-and-seek/README.md

 A step is defined as a movement in any of the 8 directions, or staying in place.
 The seeker goes through 2 stages: `perceive` and `accept`.

 - **Perception**: The seeker looks around, and checks cells it _can see_ (not blocked), and are valid (not WALL, not BORDER).
 It may ask the gamemaster whether a cell has a hider or not.
 If the cell is _empty_, it _cools down_ the cell.
 If the cell has a hider, it _heats up_ the cell.
+If the cell is a hider, it heats up by A LOT.
+If there is a flare shot, a _region_ around the flare is _heated up_.
 - **Action**: The seeker checks its current state (the heatmap), and selects all cells with the _highest_ value (aka the hottest cells).
 It then runs a _multi A\*_ search from its current position, finds the first goal cell it can discover, and returns a direction to move to that cell.

 ## Hider